ssi-wp3/coicop-classifier/README.md

 be put in the `input_data` folder with a format as described [here](./input_data/README.md).
 By default, the `train_embedding.py` script downloads and fine-tunes a LaBSE models.
 Other pre-trained models can be found [here](https://huggingface.co/sentence-transformers).
-It is sufficient to pass a model path to the `-m` parameter to choose a different model, for instance `sentence-transformers/all-MiniLM-L6-v2` can be used to download the `all-MiniLM-L6-v2` model and fine-tune it using a custom dataset.
+It is sufficient to pass a model path to the `-m` parameter to choose a different model, for instance `sentence-transformers/LaBSE` can be used to download the `LaBSE` model and fine-tune it using a custom dataset.

 The `train_embedding.py` script has the following parameters: